yusinto/relay-compiler-plus/example-stitching/README.md

-# relay-compiler-plus-example
+# relay-compiler-plus-stitching-example
-Example project using relay-compiler-plus to generate relay persisted queries.
+Example project using relay-compiler-plus and schema stitching.

 ## Quickstart

 ```
 yarn

-# to compile from schema.js
-npm run rcp-js

-# to compile from schema.js using a custom webpack config
-npm run rcp-js-custom

-# to compile from schema.graphql or schema.json
-npm run rcp

-npm run dev
+npm start
 ```

 Browse to http://localhost:3000, under dev tools network tab you should be able